kragen/derctuo/markdown/single-bridge-tor-deanonymization.md

 probability; if you try to launch it against many users, you will succeed with only a few of them.

-I'm not clear that this is something anybody needs to respond to or defend against in any way, even if I'm correct, since Tor is not designed or claimed to defend against a global passive adversary --- that is a very difficult problem to solve.
+I’m not clear that this is something anybody needs to respond to or defend against in any way, even if I’m correct, since Tor is not designed or claimed to defend against a global passive adversary --- that is a very difficult problem to solve.
 And of course there are some well-known problems with malicious exit nodes, and at least one person has been prosecuted for sending a bomb threat to his university over Tor, because he was the only person connecting to the Tor network from the campus at the time the threat was sent.
-But I'm surprised that such a simple *active* attack seems so likely to work.
+But I’m surprised that such a simple *active* attack seems so likely to work.